tpoisot/ms_proba_networks/ms/maintext.md

+---
-% The structure of probabilistic networks
+title: The structure of probabilistic networks
-% T. Poisot \and A.R.
+author: T. Poisot \and A.R.
 Cirtwill \and K. Cazelles \and D. Gravel \and M.-J. Fortin \and D.B.
 Stouffer
-% July 17, 2015
+bibliography: /home/tpoisot/.pandoc/default.bib
+csl: ms/mee.csl
+---

 \clearpage